What does the Trump Administration's “Columbus Day” Proclamation Mean for your Business?

 Educate on it: Sometimes, the best thing you can do about a topic is to learn more about it.
 For Indigenous People’s Day, you can share sources where people can learn more about the campaigns that led to its creation, or about the culture of indigenous people.
 This could be sharing a book list, the 21-Day Racial Equity Indigenous Challenge, or taking a field trip to a museum like we have in Maine at the Abbe Museum.

-It’s very likely that the cultural divide and accompanying friction are going to get greater as 2020 concludes.
+It’s very likely that the cultural and political divide and accompanying friction are going to get greater as 2020 concludes.
 But by acknowledging these differences as a team, you can be better prepared to bridge the divides that come up.

 How can we help?